michaelboling777/450proj/README.md

 Instructions to run Engine_only

-1.) you do not need wsl and make sure to have "make" download on windows
+1.)
+You do not need wsl and make sure to have "make" download on windows as well as C++ compiler

 2.)
 Navigate to parent folder w/ terminal of choice